-Create lightweight hypertufa pots for your succulents.
+Learn how to create lightweight hypertufa pots for succulents.
 These easy-to-make containers make beautiful centerpieces.

 - 1.5 parts Perlite

 - 1 part water mixed with cement tint

 Arrange your plastic containers.
 Spray no-stick cooking spray on the inside of all your containers and on the outside of all your inserts.
 We used containers of various sizes and shapes, including several bought from The Home Depot paint department.